How does a Fuel Pressure Regulator work?

 Like most regulators our FPR provide a convenient pressure port for attaching a fuel pressure gauge or alternatively, a fuel pressure sensor for digital output.

-How does the diaphragm move in the Fuel Pressure Regulator?
+How does the diaphragm move within the Fuel Pressure Regulator?

 What is the difference between this Fuel pressure regulator and a cheap copy?